slepley/AoLCaseNotebook/README.md

 3. How would I set up an A/B test to assess whether Mastery Math on Day0 contributes to Day1 retention?

 ## Tools
-Python, DuckDB, Pandas, Plotly, Scipy, Sklearn, and some help from Claude
+Python, SQL, DuckDB, Pandas, Plotly, Scipy, Sklearn, and some help from Claude

 ## Note
 Data file not included for confidentiality reasons.